cnizzardini/cakephp-swagger-bake/docs/attributes.md

 ```

 SwaggerBake will convert these into an OpenApi response schema for you.
 Note, you can use both the interface and
 attributes in your response class.
 Attributes take precedence over the Schema returned from `getOpenApiSchema()`.
+By
+default, schema will not be added to `#/components/schemas` and so will not appear in SwaggerUI's schema list.
+You can
+add the `#[OpenApiSchema]` attribute to your schema class to change the default behavior.

 #### Associations